First of all.

 The party itself isn't really much to write home about, unfortunately... typical gaijin Halloween party, with a few confused Japanese friends thrown in for good measure.
 Chip did an AMAZING job pulling it all together though, and almost eight hours of karaoke, midnight food runs (oh how I've missed you), and properly delightful English drunk talk.... home, sleep, and Corpse Bride.

-der... don't exactly remember either, come to think of it...
+Not in that order... don't exactly remember either, come to think of it...

-dit: interesting note, by the way.
+Edit: interesting note, by the way.
 Karaoke is the PERFECT after-after-party.
 They should have it in America.

 Round 2: Osaka